Frequently Asked Questions

 Q: How can I become a Writing Center tutor?

 A: If you are a strong writer with excellent grades in writing courses at the college level, you may be the kind of student the Writing Center is looking for.
-To become a Writing Center tutor, begin by visiting Scott Pleasant, the Writing Center Coordinator (office: Prince 209).
+To become a Writing Center tutor, begin by visiting Scott Pleasant, the Writing Center Coordinator (office: Kearns 215-C).
 You'll then be asked to fill out an application, get two letters of reference from college instructors familiar with your writing, and provide a writing sample of work presented in a college course for a grade.
 Becoming a Writing Center tutor is a competetive process, but if you are interested and feel you are right for the job, please see Scott Pleasant.